GenomicsAotearoa/data-management-resources/docs/modules/module09.md

 These guidelines can be documented in a research team manual that clearly lays out on- and off-boarding processes, bi-directional expectations for interpersonal relationships, relevant ethical considerations and expectations, and any institutional requirements that may arise across the research life cycle.
 Some examples of these include, but are not limited to completing student-supervisor agreements, project proposals, human or animal ethics applications, and funding applications to support research or conference travel.

-## Implementing a self-reflective retrospective following project completion
+## :thought_balloon: Implementing a self-reflective retrospective following project completion

 [Self-reflective retrospectives](https://miro.com/miroverse/the-selfreflective-retrospective/) are commonly used as part of agile meeting practices.
 A self-reflective retrospective process can be used following project completion to help identify which aspects went according to plan, where needs changed over time, and where limitations or challenges occurred due to institutional or infrastructure constraints.
 An example format could be: